2009-2010 Baylor Lecture Series in Mathematics

 Two by Two

-Families of 2x2 matrices labelled by several parameters might seem mathematically trivial, but the geometrical structures associated with degeneracies are not widely known.
+Families of 2x2 matrices labeled by several parameters might seem mathematically trivial, but the geometrical structures associated with degeneracies are not widely known.
 In this tutorial talk, the emphasis will be on the differences between hermitian and nonhermitian matrix degeneracies and on recent understanding of physical phenomena where degeneracies play a crucial role.